What Is a Charge Nurse?

 Charge Nurse Pay

 While pay shouldn’t be your primary (or even secondary) reason for seeking out a charge nurse role, it is still a factor.
 As is typical, with more responsibility comes greater pay.
-In 2019, the national average charge nurse salary was $87,280.
-Compare that with the average nurses’ salary of $75,510.
+In 2019, the national average charge nurse salary was $87,280 per year.
+Compare that with the average nurses’ salary of $75,510 annually.

 (Keep in mind this is salary estimation and isn’t guaranteed at every healthcare facility.)